jgallern/export-md-to-pdf/README.md

 ```bash
 export.sh nameoffile.md
 ```
-and a nameoffile.pdf file will be create and open in zathura
+and a nameoffile.pdf file will be create and open in your pdf reader.

 ## Yaml to put at the beginning of your markdown file
 ```markdown